mariamawit-a/chat_app/README.md

 * [ ] User can rename chatrooms

-## Main functions in the main.js
+## Main functions

 ### ← signIn(), signOut(), initFirbase(), initFirebaseAut(), getProfileURl(), getUserName()

-These functions are responsible for the loging the user in and out, and retriving their name and profile picture.
+These functions are responsible for connecting to firbase, and signing the user in and retriving their name and profile picture.

-### ← ...

-...

-### ← ...
+### ← addbuttonevent()

-...
+This function associates room with its own collection of messages.

+### ← changeroom(), loadrooms(), displayrooms(), saveRoom(), saveMessage(), saveImageMessage(), loadMessages(), createAndInsertMessage(), displayMessage()

+These functions are responsible for keeping track of the messages sent in each room and displaying it appropriately.

-## Tech/framework used
+## Tools used
 **📜Language**
 - Vaniela JS
 - HTML/CSS
+- Material Design

 **🚀Platform**
 - Firebase